raivatshah/CS2100/revision.md

 Symbolic version of machine code, human readable.
 Assembler translates further from assembly langugae to machine code.
 Assembly can provide pseudo-instructions as syntactic sugar for complex instructions.
 When considering performance, only real instructions are counted.

 *Instruction Set Architecture*: A subpart of computer architecture that is related to programming, as seen by the programmer and compiler.
 Exposes the capabilities of the underlying processor as a set of well defined instructions (something like an API for the processor).
-Thus, ISA is an interface between software and hardware, and serves as an abstraction barrier which allows freedom in hardware implementation. x
+Thus, ISA is an interface between software and hardware, and serves as an abstraction barrier which allows freedom in hardware implementation.

 Examples of ISA: x86-64 (mostly used in PCs), MIPS (used for study purposes), ARM (used in embedded system chip for mobile devices).
 If a chip follows a certain ISA, it has all the functions guaranteed by the ISA.
 Program compiled for ISA can run on any of the "family of chips" under the ISA.